Carlos Thomas

-Carlos Thomas (born May 1, 1987) is a former Canadian football defensive back.
+Carlos Thomas (born May 1, 1987) is an American former professional football defensive back.
 He was signed by the San Francisco 49ers as an undrafted free agent in 2009.
 He played college football at South Carolina.

 College career

 Thomas finished his college career playing in 48 games, recording 60 tackles, 2.5 Tackles for loss, 12 Passes defended and 6 interceptions.

 Professional career

 San Francisco 49ers

-After he went undrafted in the 2009 NFL Draft, he was signed by the San Francisco 49ers as an undrafted free agent.
+After he went undrafted in the 2009 NFL draft, he was signed by the San Francisco 49ers as an undrafted free agent.
 He was waived on August 30.

 Saskatchewan Roughriders

 On October 20, 2009, he was signed by the Saskatchewan Roughriders and placed on their Developmental Squad.